solosage1/anyprice-oracle/EIP.md

 ### Calldata Size

-The size of a single data update message is quite small – in the above example: id is 32 bytes, value (an int256) 32 bytes, timestamp 8 bytes (if using uint64, which is enough for Unix time for ~10^11 years), plus overhead for encoding (function selector 4 bytes, some offset words).
-In total, roughly ~100 bytes of calldata.
-On L1, calldata costs 16 gas/byte (for non-zero bytes) or 4 gas/byte for zeros.
-So 100 bytes might cost on the order of 1,600 gas (if mostly nonzero).
+The size of a single data update message is quite small.
+In the example `(bytes32 id, int256 value, uint64 timestamp)`:
+`id` is 32 bytes,
+`value` (an int256) is 32 bytes,
+`timestamp` conceptually 8 bytes (if using uint64).
+However, in standard ABI encoding (e.g., for function calls like `receiveUpdate(bytes32, int256, uint64)`), a `uint64` will be padded to occupy a full 32-byte word.
+Thus, for a function call with these three parameters, the payload would be `function_selector (4 bytes) + id (32 bytes) + value (32 bytes) + timestamp (32 bytes) = 100 bytes`.
+Achieving actual 8-byte usage for the timestamp in the calldata stream would require mechanisms like `abi.encodePacked` or custom serialization (e.g., CBOR), where the data isn't necessarily aligned to 32-byte words for individual parameters.
+For the purpose of this estimation, we consider the ~100 byte figure based on typical ABI encoding for function calls.
+On L1, calldata costs 16 gas/byte for non-zero bytes and 4 gas/byte for zero bytes (post EIP-2028).
+So 100 bytes, assuming a mix (e.g., ~30% zero bytes for a typical ABI blob), might cost in the range of 1,200–1,600 gas.
 This is negligible compared to the base cost of a transaction (21,000 gas) and any L1 execution.

 ### Gas Cost Benchmarks